-Our convertible debt outstanding (which is described in Note 12) was accounted for pursuant to IAS 32 - Financial liabilities and equity.
+Our convertible debt (which was repaid or fully converted into common shares during the year ended December 31, 2022 as described in Note 12) was accounted for pursuant to IAS 32 - Financial liabilities and equity.
 Under IAS 32, we must separately account for the liability and equity components of convertible debt instruments in a manner that reflects the issuer's economic interest cost.
 Under this methodology, the instrument is split between its liability and equity components upon initial recognition.
 The fair value of the liability is measured first, by estimating the fair value of a similar liability that does not have any associated equity conversion option.
 This becomes the liability's carrying amount at initial recognition, which is recorded as part of Debt on the consolidated balance sheet.
 The equity component (the conversion feature) is assigned the residual amount after deducting the amount separately determined for the liability component from the fair value of the instrument as a whole and is recorded as part of Additional paid-in capital within stockholders' equity on the consolidated balance sheet.
 Issuance costs are allocated proportionately between the liability and equity components.